 Slide the Insul-Bright piece into the two pieces of fabric you’ve sewn together.
 The best way to do this is to reach up into the top corners of the shade and pin the Insul-Bright piece in from the outside.
 Or you can just shimmy it in.
 Once the Insul-Bright is in place, fold the open edges over, pin them shut, and sew it up.

-Tips and Modifications for your DIY Thermal window treatments:
+Tips and Modifications for your DIY Thermal window shades:

 - If you don’t mind exposed Insul-Bright or blackout fabric, you can skip the decorative fabric step and use two sides of blackout fabric instead.
 I decided to use decorative fabric because I wanted it to look relatively nice when I had it hanging.